techidaily/site-win11-tips/source/_posts/demystifying-component-services-access-in-windows-11.md

 ## 8\.
 How to Open Component Services Using Desktop Shortcut

- A[desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) makes it easy to access the programs, files, and folders you use most often.
+ A [desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) makes it easy to access the programs, files, and folders you use most often.
 It will be easier to find an application this way because you will have it available right at your fingertips.

  To open Component Services using a desktop shortcut, follow these steps: